bobg/decouple/Readme.md

 It’s saying that:

 - In the function [handleDir](https://github.com/bobg/kodigcs/blob/f4e8cf0e44de0ea98fa7ad4f88705324ff446444/handle.go#L105),
-  The `req` parameter is being used only for its `Context` method and so could be declared as `interface{ Context() context.Context }`, allowing objects other than `*http.Request` values to be passed in here;
+  the `req` parameter is being used only for its `Context` method and so could be declared as `interface{ Context() context.Context }`, allowing objects other than `*http.Request` values to be passed in here (or, better still, the function could be rewritten to take a `context.Context` parameter instead);
 - Also in [handleDir](https://github.com/bobg/kodigcs/blob/f4e8cf0e44de0ea98fa7ad4f88705324ff446444/handle.go#L105),
   `w` could be an `io.Writer`,
   allowing more types to be used than just `http.ResponseWriter`;